AGHenderson97/m11c-note-taker/README.md

 ## Installation

-To install the Note Taker application, follow these steps:
+To use this app, you'll need to have Node.js and npm installed on your machine.
+Then, follow these steps:

 1. Clone the repository to your local machine.
 2. Navigate to the root directory of the project in your terminal.